 The North Shore of Oahu is the surfing capital of the world and you'll surely want to stop at several of the beaches along the way, especially if you're making the drive during the winter months when the surf is high.
 In that case, a stop at the Banzai Pipeline is a must.

 If you plan your trip right, be sure to stop for lunch and do some shopping in the town of Haleiwa.

-Heading in the direction I've recommended, you can head back to Waikiki through Central Oahu, making a brief stop at the Dole Plantation, home to the world's largest maze.
+You can head back to Waikiki through Central Oahu, making a brief stop at the Dole Plantation, home to the world's largest pineapple maze.